anandsoni11/jekyll-now/_posts/2016-7-9-Learnings.md

 Recently, I happened to come across the profound idea of *antifragility*.
 As *Nassim Nicholas Taleb* describes in his book *Antifragile*, **antifragile is something that gains out of chaos and disorder**.
 It is the exact opposite of fragile.
 If I were to describe it, I would say, it is **resilience meets learning**.

-The point? **Software applications**, in my humble opinion, **are inherently anti-fragile**. *The more the loopholes identified, the more the chaos and the better the application becomes* (as loopholes are fixed and filled).
+The point? **Software applications**, in my humble opinion, **are inherently anti-fragile**.
+If seen wearing the lenses of an optimist, *the more the loopholes identified, the more the chaos and the better the application becomes* (as loopholes are fixed and filled).
 In other words, in the whole engineering life cycle, a software goes under fixes, redesigns and revamps and such chaos makes it better and better.
 Similarly, **we, who innately love to solve problems are antifragile**.
 The more the problems, the more we solve and the more we solve, the better we get.
 Food for thought.

 ### **Be insecure.
 Delve into the unknown**